Boston-Software-Crafters/website/online-plan.md

 <a name="kata-templates"></a>
 ## Kata Templates
 Paul Reilly is leading the effort and has come up with a great structure.
 See https://gitlab.com/boston-software-crafters.
-Language specific assignments:
-- Kotlin (Paul R)
-- Java (Paul R)
-- Python (Sam, David (?))
-- JavaScript (Ethan)
+Developer and language are listed in the [To Dos](#todos) section.

 <a name="sources-for-templates"></a>
 ### Sources for Templates